HydrologicEngineeringCenter/cwms-python/CONTRIBUTING.md

 poetry run pytest tests/turbines/turbines_test.py
 ```

+### Local CDA Testing and Development

+To test and develop with a local CDA instance, follow these steps:

+1. **Install Docker**
+    Download and install Docker from the [official website](https://www.docker.com/get-started/).

+2. **Start and Verify CDA Services**
+    From the project root, run:
+    ```sh
+    docker compose up -d
+    ```
+    This will start the required services: Oracle database instance, CWMS API, Keycloak Auth, and Traefik proxy.
+    Additionally, there is a one-time service that runs and then shuts down; this service connects to the database instance to set initial conditions and users.
+    If you want to update the initial data in the database, you can do so by editing the `compose_files/sql/users.sql` file.

+    Ensure all these services are running by checking their status:
+    ```sh
+    docker compose ps
+    ```
+    All containers should have a `State` of `Up` before proceeding.

+    #### Service Ports and Access

+    By default, the local CDA instance will be accessible at [http://localhost:8082](http://localhost:8082), and the Oracle database will be available on port `1526`.
+When developing or running tests, ensure your application or test configuration points to these ports.

+    > **Note:** If you are running other instances of CDA or Oracle on your machine, they may use different ports.
+Always verify which ports are in use and update your configuration files accordingly to avoid conflicts.

+3. **Run Tests Against CDA**
+    Once the services are running, execute the tests:
+    ```sh
+    poetry run pytest tests/
+    ```
+    This will run all tests, including those that require a CDA connection.

+    #### Running CDA Tests Against Other Instances

+    Developers can also run the tests in the `tests/cda/` package against other CDA instances by providing the `--api_key` and `--api_root` command line arguments.
+For example:

+    ```sh
+    poetry run pytest tests/cda/ --api_root=http://localhost:8082/cwms-data/
+    ```

+    > **Warning:** The tests in the `tests/cda/` package are destructive and may cause irreversible deletion of data from the targeted CDA instance.
+Use caution and avoid running these tests against production or important environments.

 ### Code Style

 In order for a pull request to be accepted, python code must be formatted using [black][black] and [isort][isort].
 YAML files should also be formatted using either Prettier or the provided pre-commit hook.
 Developer are encouraged to integrate these tools into their workflow.
 Pre-commit hooks can be installed to automatically validate any code changes, and reformat if necessary.